salesforce-marketingcloud/FuelSDK-Java/README.md

       <version>1.1.0</version>
     </dependency>

-Maven will automatically resolve and download all dependencies for you.
+Maven will automatically resolve, download, and install all dependencies for you.

 You can also download a jar file from the [Releases](https://github.com/salesforce-marketingcloud/FuelSDK-Java/releases) page or clone the repository and build a jar file yourself in the standard way.
 If you go this route, you'll need to ensure you have manually downloaded and installed all dependencies ([Apache CXF](http://cxf.apache.org), [Apache Commons BeanUtils](http://commons.apache.org/proper/commons-beanutils), [Apache log4j 1.x](http://logging.apache.org/log4j/1.2/), and [Google Gson](https://code.google.com/p/google-gson)) to the classpath.